zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/user-management.md

 members, adjust the billing information and assign roles.
 The `editor` can still fully manage tenants and members but is not allowed to access the subscription information or delete the organization.
-The `viewer` Role allows you to allow users to access the tenants within the organization with no real permissions in the Cloud Control Plane.&#x20;
+The `viewer` Role allows you to allow users to access the tenants within the organization with only view permissions.

-### Inviting Team Members
+## Inviting Team Members

 Inviting users to your organization to work on the organization's tenants is easy.
 Simply click `Add Member` in the Organization settings, and give them an